musoniusr/DhammaratoDhamma/_posts/2024-10-01-balance-between-seclusion-and-sangha-phra-cathal-10-01-24.md

 **Phra Cathal:** Sometimes I feel like, you know, how many times have been thinking about just doing that, but in the back of my head, is this not like something offensive or is this something that they do, they take it personally?
 Because I remember I did that one time and it seemed to be live a really bad message.
 You know, I just got that sense right after I did that.
 Got this sort of immediate change in our relationship.
 Like I was sort of more on the outside at that point.

 **Dhammarato:** But isn't that what you're asking?
-No, I was on the outside of all of these activities that Achan Metti is taking you on.
+No, I was on the outside of all of these activities that Ajahn Metti is taking you on.

 **Phra Cathal:** No, I mean, I meant like the, the act of just walking out or the act of just all right, peace and then just leaving.
 Is that something that the tie people into?
 Or maybe I would say, like, is that acceptable or up for admonishment in this sort of places?
 You know?